How to Choose the Right Georgia Car Accident Lawyer

 Note the expired license to police for the official police report immediately after the accident and mention it to the insurance company as well.
 If you are the one with an expired driver’s license, it is likely that you will need legal assistance as well.

-For over 30 years, Howe & Associates has been committed to providing high quality legal representation for Personal Injury cases.
-We are real trial lawyers seeking full justice for real people.
+For over 30 years, Howe Law Firm has been committed to providing high quality legal representation for Personal Injury cases.
+We are real trial lawyers seeking full justice for real people. v2

 If you think you might have a personal injury claim, our Georgia Personal Injury Attorneys can help you.
 Call Us Now!